-- Α. Any person who believes he or she has been the target or victim harassment or violence on the basis of race, color, creed, religion, national origin, sex, age, marital status, familial status, status with regard to public assistance, sexual orientation, or disability by a student, teacher, administrator or other school district personnel of the school district, or any person with knowledge or belief of conduct which may constitute harassment or violence prohibited by this policy toward a student, teacher, administrator or other school district personnel or group of students, teachers, administrators, or other school district personnel should report the alleged acts immediately to an appropriate school district official designated by this policy.
-A person may report conduct which may constitute harassment or violence anonymously.
+- A. Any person who believes he or she has been the target or victim harassment or violence on the basis of Protected Class by a student, teacher, administrator or other school district personnel of the school district, or any person with knowledge or belief of conduct which may constitute harassment or violence prohibited by this policy toward a student, teacher, administrator or other school district personnel or group of students, teachers, administrators, or other school district personnel should report the alleged acts immediately to an appropriate school district official designated by this policy.
+A person may report conduct that may constitute harassment or violence anonymously.
 However, the school district may not rely solely on an anonymous report to determine discipline or other remedial responses.
 Nothing in this policy shall prevent any person from reporting harassment or violence directly to a school district human rights officer or to the Superintendent. - B. In Each School Building.
 The building principal or principal's designee, (building report taker), is the person responsible for receiving oral or written reports of harassment or violence prohibited by this policy at the building level.
 Any adult school district personnel who receives a report of harassment or violence prohibited by this policy shall inform the building principal immediately.
 If the complaint involves the report taker, the